Connect with us

 The plant material undergoing digestion in the stomachs and intestines of large ruminant herbivores is a not-so-appetizing substance called digesta.
 This partially digested matter is edible to humans and rich in carbohydrates, which are pretty much absent from animal tissues.

-Conversely, animal tissues are rich in protein and, in some seasons, fats – nutrients unavailable in many plants or that occur in such small amounts that a person would need to eat impractically large quantities to meet nutritional requirements from plants alone.
+Conversely, animal tissues are rich in protein and, in some seasons, fats – nutrients unavailable in many plants or that occur in such small amounts that a person would need to eat impractically large quantities to meet daily nutritional requirements from plants alone.

 If past peoples ate digesta, a big herbivore with a full belly would, in essence, be one-stop shopping for total nutrition.